airbrake/airbrake-python-integrations/README.md

 application you use does not have an integration available, you can depend on the `airbrake` package and ignore this package entirely.

-The list of integrations that are available in this gem includes:
+The list of integrations that are available in this package includes:

 * Django<sup>[[link](#django)]</sup>
 * Flask<sup>[[link](#flask)]</sup>